jacobvarner/100-days-of-code/r1-log.md

 ### R1D49

 I made a few last-minute adjustments and wrote a blog post on my process of completing a personal challenge to re-design and re-develop my personal site in just one weekend.
 The new site is now live at www.jacobvarner.com.

+### R1D50

+Started and finished my [cycling related scatter plot](https://codepen.io/jacobvarner/pen/oPxLeM) using D3.js.
+D3 is starting to make a little more sense I am starting to see its usefulness.
+I'm looking forward to the next project becasue it seems to use a higher concentration of data that D3 is more suitable for.